obenchekroun/starmap-obe/README.md

   - In manual mode, `A` and `B` buttons add or remove one hour to the current time.
 Keeping the button pressed gradually increment the number of hours until released, allowing the calculation to be made and the screen to be updated.
 The number of hours that will be added and the button is released is shwon as small number is shown below the hour figure.
 - `Y` : cycles through magnitude from [-1 ; 5]

+#### Visual indicators
+starmap-obe relies on some visual indication for tracking usage :
+- *LED* : The screen led will be `white` in auto mode, `blue` in manual mode, and `yellow` while the starmap is computed
+- *Manual text on the bottom left* : when in manual mode, `MANUAL` is written in blue on the bottom left of the screen
+- *Coordinates* : the color of the coordinates depends on fix status and origin of location
+  - `gray color/white color` means that it is the default hardcoded coordinates
+  - `green color` means that coordinates are from gps fix and recent.
+The `green color` will eventually fade to `yellow` then `red` gradually with each iteration of calculation (every minutes in auto mode) if the coordinates are not refreshed from the gps (e.g fix lost)
+  - `purple color` means coordinates are the one read from flash, i.e the last saved coordinates

 ### Serial console
 ``` bash